kube-HPC/kube-HPC.github.io/site/learn/Streaming.md

 - Defines the minimum number of pods for a stateless node.
 - The number of running pods can't be lower than the pre-defined minimum.
-- When the application starts, the stateless node will start at application up-time.
+- When the application starts, the stateless node will initialize at application up-time, which may be more time-efficient.
 - This setting it essential when the resource is needed at up-time.

 **Maximum:**